Thaxton Martial Arts teaches the

-Black-Belt Promotion News - Congratulations to Kush Patel who was promoted 1st degree black-belt on Wednesday evening, 8/24/2016.
-Kush showed incredible spirit and preparedness.
-Kush, the dojo is very proud of you, the young man that you are becoming, and the example that you set!
+Belt Promotion News - Congratulations to Angela Edwards, Debra Brock, Himani Patel, Ja'niyah Belton and Jerry Ngon who was promoted to their next ranks on 12/21/2016.
+The dojo is very proud of you all, and the example that you set!
 Oosh!

 Why Not Try Karate?
 Through my life I have participated in various sports, such as track & field, basketball, football, soccer and tennis.
 Each has left me with a greater sense of personal accomplishment and memories that I hold dear.
 When my son asked me to enroll him in Karate, I was all too happy.
 I anticipated for him the same positive experiences that I experienced in my youth.
 I signed up my son, and likewise myself.
 Why not?
 I was just sitting around waiting for him to finish his lessons anyway.
 I also found the teacher fascinating, and wanted to learn more.
 So, why not?!
 When I signed on, I really didn't know what I was getting myself into.
 Now in hindsight, I can honestly say that no sport has contributed to my life more richly than Karate.
 And, for those who have joined this sport, I can confidently say that their feeling is mutual.
 At a glance, Karate seems intimidating with techniques that seem fancy and suited for the young and athletic.
 The personalities may even seem aggressive and intimidating.
 However, nothing could be further from the truth.
 And, there are some very real benefits that are attainable, and could be yours.
 Those benefits are fitness, self-protection, increased marketability and community.